 Learning to use herbs naturally in the kitchen is best begun with the simplest of dishes.
 Add some life to a condiment you use every day by making yours an herbal butter dish!
 Here are some ideas for compound herbal butters.

-If you’d like some information on how to grow herbs, either in your garden or in containers, be sure to check out our e-book, Herbs in the Bathtub.
+If you’d like some information on how to grow herbs, either in your garden or in containers, be sure to check out our e-book, The Potted Herb.
 Learn to grow herbs wherever you are!